-Briefly describe how the City of Lancaster Community Development staff consulted with the Bureaus of Agency/Group/Organization was consulted.
-What Planning, Police, Property Maintenance and Housing Inspections, Office of Lead are the anticipated outcomes of the consultation or Safety, and the Department of Public Works to identify needs and gaps within areas for improved coordination? the City's affordable housing market, public policies, social service delivery · mechanisms, lead safe practices and housing goals, and public infrastructure.
-This process helps the City better understand its needs and enhances intra- Departmental coordination to ensure effective and compliant utilization of grant funding and proactive troubleshooting of potential challenges. } Agency/Group/Organization REDEVELOPMENT AUTHORITY OF THE CITY OF LANCASTER (RACL) Agency/Group/Organization Type Housing Services - Housing Other government - Local What section of the Plan was addressed by Housing Need Assessment Consultation?
-Public Housing Needs Non-Homeless Special Needs Market Analysis Economic Development Anti-poverty Strategy Briefly describe how the Pending.
-Agency/Group/Organization was consulted.
-What are the anticipated outcomes of the consultation or areas for improved coordination?
+Briefly describe how the City and County of Lancaster Community Development staff consulted with the Agency/Group/Organization was consulted.
+What Bureaus of Planning, Police, Property Maintenance and Housing Inspections, are the anticipated outcomes of the consultation or Office of Lead Safety, and the Department of Public Works to identify needs and areas for improved coordination? gaps within the City's affordable housing market, public policies, social service delivery mechanisms, lead safe practices and housing goals, and public infrastructure.
+This process helps the City better understand its needs and enhances intra-Departmental coordination to ensure effective and compliant utilization of grant funding and proactive troubleshooting of potential challenges.
+3 Agency/Group/Organization REDEVELOPMENT AUTHORITY OF THE CITY OF LANCASTER (RACL) Agency/Group/Organization Type Housing Services - Housing Other government - Local What section of the Plan was addressed by Housing Need Assessment Consultation?
+Public Housing Needs Non-Homeless Special Needs Market Analysis Economic Development Anti-poverty Strategy Briefly describe how the Similar to the past few years, affordable housing continues to be a pervasive Agency/Group/Organization was consulted.
+What challenge and persistent need.
+There is a deficit of good quality, safe, affordable are the anticipated outcomes of the consultation or housing stock for low- and moderate-income City households that is areas for improved coordination? constrained by high-demand real estate market conditions and further restricted by high interest rates.

-4 Agency/Group/Organization United Way of Lancaster County
+Agency/Group/Organization United Way of Lancaster County

 Agency/Group/Organization Type Housing

 Services - Housing

 Services-Children

 Services-Elderly Persons

 Services-Persons with Disabilities

 Services-Persons with HIV/AIDS

 Services-Victims of Domestic Violence

 Services-homeless

 Services-Health

 Services-Education

 Services-Employment

 Service-Fair Housing

 Services - Victims

 Health Agency

 Regional organization

 What section of the Plan was addressed by Homeless Needs - Chronically homeless

 Consultation?
 Homeless Needs - Families with children

 Homelessness Needs - Veterans

 Homelessness Needs - Unaccompanied youth

 Homelessness Strategy

 Anti-poverty Strategy

-Briefly describe how the A consultation with United Way/211 was conducted in order to glean the
+Briefly describe how the A consultation with United Way/211 was conducted in order to understand the

 Agency/Group/Organization was consulted.
 What challenges faced by their organization in the delivery of services and to identify

 are the anticipated outcomes of the consultation or the unmet needs of those in the community.
 The United Way was consulted by

 areas for improved coordination?
 CoC staff, to enhance coordination with the organization, UW staff suggested

 providing additional funding for the 211 program and inviting them to more

 county-run meetings.
-They also proposed allowing 211 to do emergency intakes

-for emergency housing in the evening and on the weekends.

-5 Agency/Group/Organization Economic Development Company of Lancaster County

-Agency/Group/Organization Type Regional organization

-Business Leaders

-Business and Civic Leaders
+They indicated that there was a lack of community

+resources and funding to support housing needs County-wide and help their

+programming run at capacity.
+Additionally, they see a need for more educationa

+outreach to support low-income families in meeting affordable housing needs.

+This coincides with a general need for livable wages.